Azure Database for PostgreSQL versioning policy

-This page describes the Azure Database for MySQL versioning policy, and is applicable to Azure Database for MySQL - Single Server and Azure Database for MySQL - Flexible Server (Preview) deployment modes.
+This page describes the Azure Database for PostgreSQL versioning policy, and is applicable to these deployment modes:

-Azure Database for MySQL currently supports the following major and minor versions of MySQL:
+Azure Database for PostgreSQL supports the following database versions.

 Major version support

-Each major version of MySQL will be supported by Azure Database for MySQL from the date on which Azure begins supporting the version until the version is retired by the MySQL community, as provided in the versioning policy.
+Each major version of PostgreSQL will be supported by Azure Database for PostgreSQL from the date on which Azure begins supporting the version until the version is retired by the PostgreSQL community.
+Refer to PostgreSQL community versioning policy.

 Minor version support

-Azure Database for MySQL automatically performs minor version upgrades to the Azure preferred MySQL version as part of periodic maintenance.
+Azure Database for PostgreSQL automatically performs minor version upgrades to the Azure preferred PostgreSQL version as part of periodic maintenance.

 Major version retirement policy

-The table below provides the retirement details for MySQL major versions.
-The dates follow the MySQL versioning policy.
+The table below provides the retirement details for PostgreSQL major versions.
+The dates follow the PostgreSQL community versioning policy.

-Retired MySQL engine versions not supported in Azure Database for MySQL
+Retired PostgreSQL engine versions not supported in Azure Database for PostgreSQL

-- As the community will not be releasing any further bug fixes or security fixes, Azure Database for MySQL will not patch the retired database engine for any bugs or security issues or otherwise take security measures with regard to the retired database engine.
+- As the community will not be releasing any further bug fixes or security fixes, Azure Database for PostgreSQL will not patch the retired database engine for any bugs or security issues, or otherwise take security measures with regard to the retired database engine.
+You may experience security vulnerabilities or other issues as a result.
 However, Azure will continue to perform periodic maintenance and patching for the host, OS, containers, and any other service-related components.

-- If any support issue you may experience relates to the MySQL database, we may not be able to provide you with support.
-In such cases, you will have to upgrade your database in order for us to provide you with any support.
+- If any support issue you may experience relates to the PostgreSQL engine itself, as the community no longer provides the patches, we may not be able to provide you with support.
+In such cases, you will have to upgrade your database to one of the supported versions.

 - You will not be able to create new database servers for the retired version.
 However, you will be able to perform point-in-time recoveries and create read replicas for your existing servers.

-- New service capabilities developed by Azure Database for MySQL may only be available to supported database server versions.
+- New service capabilities developed by Azure Database for PostgreSQL may only be available to supported database server versions.

-- Uptime SLAs will apply solely to Azure Database for MySQL service-related issues and not to any downtime caused by database engine-related bugs.
+- Uptime SLAs will apply solely to Azure Database for PostgreSQL service-related issues and not to any downtime caused by database engine-related bugs.

-- In the extreme event of a serious threat to the service caused by the MySQL database engine vulnerability identified in the retired database version, Azure may chose to stop the compute node of your database server to secure the service first.
-You will be asked to upgrade the server before bringing the server online.
-During the upgrade process, your data will always be protected using automatic backups performed on the service which can be used to restore back to the older version if desired.
+- In the extreme event of a serious threat to the service caused by the PostgreSQL database engine vulnerability identified in the retired database version, Azure may choose to stop your database server to secure the service.
+In such case, you will be notified to upgrade the server before bringing the server online.